-When it comes to driving ecommerce revenue from AdWords, Google Shopping is one of the most popular campaign types, but often also the most overlooked.
+When it comes to driving ecommerce revenue from Google Ads, Google Shopping is one of the most popular campaign types, but often also the most overlooked.

 It’s as much the Shopping feed optimization part as the Google Shopping campaign optimization part that just gets left “as is” without any optimization.
 Hardly anyone goes beyond the standard Google Shopping campaign structure and really think about how you can improve performance by segmenting your search terms.